shwetharbharadwaj/cloud-native-eks-platform/README.md

 # Cloud Native EKS Platform

-Production-grade cloud-native deployment on AWS using Terraform, Docker, ECR, and Kubernetes.
+Production-grade cloud-native deployment on AWS using Terraform, Docker, ECR, and Kubernetes. with CICD pipeline